May 28, 2021

 SEGM Position

 SEGM firmly believes that medical decisions must remain between patient and clinicians, without political interference.
 However, we also believe that it is incumbent on US medical societies to urgently examine the evidence base for hormonal and surgical interventions for youth using rigorous systematic research methods.
-Given the results of the recent systematic evidence review conducted by NICE, which concluded that the evidence of benefits of these intervention is of very low certainty and the risk/benefit profile is unclear, SEGM believes that exploratory psychotherapy should be first-line treatment for gender dysphoric people age 25 and under.
+Given the results of the recent systematic evidence review conducted by NICE, which concluded that the evidence of benefits of these intervention is of very low certainty and the risk/benefit profile is unclear, SEGM believes that psychosocial support and psychotherapy should be first-line treatment for young people struggling with gender dysphoria.*